What is an Customer Service Manager?

 must have skills:

-- Motivational skills and an ability to supervise and lead a team of customer service assistants
+• Leadership and motivational skills to supervise and guide customer service assistants

-- Organisational and planning skills to develop customer service policies
+• Organizational and planning skills to develop and implement customer service policies

 Work experience